AqwamCreates/DataPredict/docs/API/Models.md

 * If you wonder what are the most high-value use cases that helps with revenue and retention generation this DataPredict™, you can view them [here](../HighValueProjectTutorials.md)!

-* To see which algorithms that you can swap model parameters with other types of algorithms, you can view them [here](ModelParametersCompatibility.md)!
+* To see which models that you can swap model parameters with other types of models, you can view them [here](ModelParametersCompatibility.md)!

 | Model Type                                                        | Purpose                                         | Count |
 |-------------------------------------------------------------------|-------------------------------------------------|-------|